 - ALPHA – Sets the level for confidence limits (default is 0.05)

 Statistical keywords are used to calculate statistical measures like mean, median and standard deviation.
-You can find the list of Statistical keyword in the SAS documentation website.
+You can find the list of Statistical keywords on the SAS documentation website.

 Using the CLASS statement

 The CLASS statement is used in both the MEANS and SUMMARY procedures.
-It can be used as a single statement or into a series of CLASS statements.
+It can be used as a single statement or in a series of CLASS statements.

 The order of variables in the CLASS statement determines the order of classification of variables.

-Options can be applied in the CLASS statement by preceding the option with a slash.
+Options can be applied in the CLASS statement by preceding the option with a slash discussed below.

 The MISSING Option

-By using multiple CLASS statements along with the MISSING option on the CLASS statement, you can choose which classification variables are to utilise the MISSING option.
+By using multiple CLASS statements and the MISSING option on the CLASS statement, you can choose which classification variables to utilize the MISSING option.

 data class; set sashelp.class; if age < 14 then age=.; run; proc means data=class; class age /missing; run;